SmartWasteCollection/documentation/devops/devops.md

 * [`codecov-action`](https://github.com/codecov/codecov-action): to push coverage reports to [CodeCov](https://codecov.io).
 * [`login-action`](https://github.com/docker/login-action): to log in to the **GitHub Packages Container Registry**.

+Each repository has two active workflows, one for the Continuous Integration (CI) and another one for the Continuous Delivery (CD).
+The first one automatically executes build and test while the second one creates a release using the `conventionalcommit-semantic-releasing` action and then uploads a Docker image to the _GitHub Packages Container Registry_.
+The CD workflow has been suitably configured to run only if the CI has completed successfully.

 ### Code Quality Control
 A control on the quality of the code takes place thanks to the use of `Git Flow`, which allows the verification of the features introduced by a developer by all the other team members before they are merged into the `main/master` branch.
 It is the task of the other developers to check that the proposed features are actually working and written in an understandable and clean way.